adrimual/Eventor-server/README.md

 ## Backlog

-• Fix the map function and add the option to create routes with it.
+• Fix the map function.

-• Add vehicles, for the moment is just an App to create events.

 • Add an internal chat.